 Action: Make sure your product feed and shopping campaigns are correctly optimised.

-Finally, Google has started showing location extensions with ratings being pulled in from Google My Business.
+Finally, Google has started showing location extensions with ratings being pulled in from Google Business Profile.
 An example is below and as you can see, it really makes the advert stand out.
-This ties in nicely with the importance of getting real reviews and testimonials from customers, particularly on Google My Business, as it has the added benefit of improving your paid advert’s visibility.
+This ties in nicely with the importance of getting real reviews and testimonials from customers, particularly on Google Business Profile, as it has the added benefit of improving your paid advert’s visibility.

 Action: Make one of your objectives in 2017 to get more reviews from customers.